 3. The Rise of Affordable and Easy-to-create 3D Visuals.

-The latter trend is beginning to change, however, in the same way that responsive and mobile-friendly website design has become more readily available over the course of the last decade or so.
+The latter trend is beginning to change, however, in the same way that responsive and mobile-friendly website design has become more readily available over the last decade or so.
 This is largely thanks to significant advances in technology, which now enable you to design visual elements in 3D without the aid of NASA-tier equipment.

-In fact, you can even create interactive 3D elements for your site to create a more immersive experience, and this provides a unique and potential impactful design trend that fills the void until the popularisation of VR technology.
+You can even create interactive 3D elements for your site to create a more immersive experience, and this provides a unique and potential impactful design trend that fills the void until the popularisation of VR technology.

 Read more: The Key Website Design Trends for 2020.
 How to Create a Truly Inclusive Web Design.
 Why A Mobile-Friendly Site Is key For Your Business.
 How are Web and App Developers Combatting coronavirus?